 We don't insist on you using the word "complaint" for a matter to be handled as a complaint.

 When a complaint is made, we will acknowledge it within 5 days of receipt.

 What you can't make a formal complaint about

 You cannot make a formal complaint about:

-- something you have already gone to court about, or could have gone to court about
+- something you've already gone to court about, or could have gone to court about

-- something that has its own appeal process, such as parking fines, school admissions
+- something that has its own appeal process, such as parking fines or school admissions

 The pages of this section are our complaints policy.